 The draft statewide EIR is a programmatic EIR.
 While it takes a more in-depth look at certain oil fields (Sespe, Wilmington, and Inglewood), the EIR is not generally intended to provide project-level review for any area of California, in contrast to Kern County’s EIR.
 The SB4 draft Program EIR contemplates hypothetical development and impact scenarios and provides a high level of review.
 A number of mitigation measures have been identified and are described in the draft EIR.

 The public review period for this draft EIR began on January 14, and will end on March 16, 2015.
 The state will also conduct six public meetings throughout the state in February to receive oral comment on the draft EIR.
 DOC and CalGem also anticipate extensive written comments on the draft.

 Under SB 4 the statewide draft EIR is scheduled to be certified by July 2015.

 Kern County EIR

-The Kern County EIR, which is in process and expected to be released in March or April, will offer a comprehensive review of oilfield activities in an area where over three-quarters of California’s oil and gas is produced and where over ninety percent of hydraulic fracturing activities occur.
+The Kern County EIR, which is in process and expected to be released in March or April, will offer a comprehensive review of oilfield activities in an area where over three-quarters of California’s oil and gas is produced and where over ninety percent of well stimulation activities occur.
 Unlike the programmatic statewide EIR, the Kern County EIR is a project-level EIR that supports an amendment to the Kern County zoning ordinance and future permitting activities undertaken pursuant to that ordinance.
 The Kern County EIR is not limited to well stimulation treatments, but evaluates all oilfield activities.

-Hydraulic Fracturing’s Safe Track Record
+well stimulation’s Safe Track Record